Artem021/HREMD/README.md

 ## Usage

-Edit config.json, specify path to folder with LAMMPS binaries and to your LAMMPS data file.
+Edit config.json in `src` folder, specify path to folder with LAMMPS binaries and to your LAMMPS data file.
+Choose appropriate number of REMD iterations, length of MD simulation and set of worlds.

 Run 'python main.py' to start simulation or submit it to SLURM (use calc.sh as example).

 ## Common errors